-Achendrias gorge is located about 50km south of Heraklion, is approximately 8km long and ends on the beach Maridaki.
+Achendrias gorge is located about 50km south of Heraklion and ends on the beach Maridaki.
 It crosses the arid landscape of Asterousia Range that is characterized by bare mountains, sharp rocks and rough pasture lands.
-Throughout most of its length it is easily accessible, apart from the last part, which is only passable by experienced canyoners, as a 60m high waterfall is formed.
+Throughout most of its length it is easily accessible, apart from the last part, which is only passable by experienced canyoners, high waterfalls are formed at the fault of Asterousia.

-The course starts smoothly from the plain of Achendrias, from where it collects the water and passes originally from location Farangouli (small gorge), which is a relatively open ravine.
+The course starts smoothly from the plain of the village Achendrias, from where it collects the water and passes originally from location Farangouli (small gorge), which is a relatively open ravine.
 Then it runs through position Plakoures, an impressive stony mass with squamous limestone and then reaches the sea through Lihnistis gorge.
-Just before reaching the sea it creates a waterfall of 60 meters, called Lihnistis, stopping our course abruptly.
-To overcome this canyoning equipment is required, otherwise you have to return back.
+Just before reaching the sea it creates five waterfalls, the highest being 60 meters, called Lihnistis.
+To overcome this canyoning equipment is required, otherwise you have to return back and follow the trail in the Ligiofarago.

-After the waterfall, a few meters before the sea, the landscape is transformed into a lush green river with a spring, towering plane trees and gurgling water.
+After the waterfall, at Maridaki settlement, a few meters before the sea, the landscape is transformed into a lush green river with a spring, towering plane trees and gurgling water.
 If you are lucky you might even see the fairies of the river who live here!
-Around this small paradise Maridaki settlemet was built.

 The fall of Lihnistis